 I’m probably best known for two things: for writing the ENnie nominated fantasy humour novel, Game Night; and for being the editor and lead writer of the cult roleplaying humour webzine Critical Miss.
 (That’s if you don’t count a throwaway article about Monopoly that I wrote in 2005 but which went viral in 2013, resulting in it being mentioned in several national newspapers, and me being interviewed by four separate radio stations).

 In addition to Game Night and Critical Miss, I’ve written roleplaying columns for the quarterly magazine Valkyrie, and the monthly magazine Signs & Portents, and wrote the parody Slayers Guide to Games Masters for leading UK roleplaying publisher, Mongoose Publishing.
 I also had a short story published in Stone Skin Press‘s pulp anthology The New Hero Volume I, alongside (amongst others) multiple New York Times Bestselling novelist and Forgotten Realms creator Ed Greenwood.
 (Yes, I am dropping names!
 Wouldn’t you?)

 I’m currently looking forward to the releases of my second novel, If Pigs Could Fly, the first in an urban fantasy series featuring an offbeat, paranormal detective.
-It will be published this summer by Wild Jester Press, who will also be publishing an updated version of Game Night.
+It will be published this autumn by Wild Jester Press, who are also publishing an updated version of Game Night.